 What is a Tri-tip?

-A tri-tip is a roast cut from the bottom of the Sirloin primal of the beef.
+As detailed in our article: What is tri-tip, a tri-tip is a roast cut from the bottom of the Sirloin primal of the beef.
 (If you want to know more about beef cuts, we’ve got a complete guide for you here.)

 It’s almost triangular, hence the name, but has kind of a hook on one end.
-It’s kind of a fat, lop-sided crescent.
+It’s kind of a fat, lopsided crescent.
 There’s one on each carcass half, and they usually weigh between 1.5 – 2.5 pounds.

 Once upon a time, it was commonly ground up into hamburger meat because, though flavorful, it was thought to be a bit tough for anything but roasting.
 There’s a lot of fat in this cut, and while fat equals flavor, it can also equal a rubbery texture if overcooked.